-While we have been dealing with the TB challenge, everything has been running smoothly at the shop, and we’ve found needle felting a very popular activity with our customers.
+The shop has been running smoothly, and we’ve found needle felting a very popular activity with our customers.
 We’ve started to sell wonderful colourful tops, together with needle felting needles and sponges.
 We also have an appealing needle felted alpaca kit which is unique to Coco Alpacas.

 We will be running two needle felting workshops before Christmas, the first one at the end of September and the other at the beginning of December.
 All details will be on the events page of this website.